-BlackBerry 10 L-Series and N-Series devices teased by leaked documentAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry 10 L-Series and N-Series devices teased by leaked documentAlex Wagner - Editorial Director of News and Content

 RIM has remained fairly silent when it comes to details on the first BlackBerry 10 device, saying only that it won't have a physical keyboard and that BB10 is slated to arrive later this year.
 That hasn't stopped the rumor mill from attempting to spill the beans on RIM's initial BB10 offerings early, though, and today we've got another report to add to the pile.
 A leaked document sent to N4BB claims to have a few details on the BlackBerry 10 L-Series and N-Series devices.
 The full-touch L-Series, which is likely the London that has surfaced before, will reportedly feature a 1280x768 display with 356ppi and a body that measures 55mm wide.
 The L-Series is rumored to be due as soon as early September.